psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 "Where does political power reside in the United States?" -->

 It's difficult to get a broad mental overview of politics in the United States.
-There are so many different elections covering different districts and each office holder has a different level of influence over policy outcomes.
+There are so many elections covering different districts and each office holder has a different level of influence over policy outcomes.
 This post is an attempt to help simplify things by bringing all the federal and state level election results together into one place.
 I then use an approach described below to combine all the results into a single voting power metric for each location.
 The end result is a map that communicates the cumulative political influence of the voters in each place:

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"></a>